alexholcombe/mixRSVP/dev/developingNotes.md

 The mixture model has 3 degrees of freedom I think (e, u, sigma) and the guessing distrbiutino zero.

+* Need to add Pat's quantitative criterion (or similar) to exclude subjects with low efficacy.
+Have got "excluded field" from his MATLAB fits in backwards2_E1 that I can compare my test with.

 # Questions